 - Use tissues to cover your mouth when you cough or sneeze and dispose of used tissues immediately.

 - Remember to practise social distancing on board your ferry, staying at least one metre away from other passengers.

 - Avoid touching your eyes, nose or mouth (unless you’ve just washed your hands).

 What if I had to cancel my P&O Ferries booking due to coronavirus?

 We’re offering a credit refund if you had to cancel your booking with P&O Ferries during the coronavirus lockdown.
 This can be redeemed in future travel and treats in the Club Lounge!
-For all future bookings, you can rest assured that we are waiving all cancellation fees, so you can Book with Confidence until 31st August for all future travel in 2020.
+For all future bookings, you can rest assured that we are waiving all cancellation fees, so you can Book with Confidence until 31st December 2020.